-Asset Rate

-Buildings 30 years

-Leasehold improvements Term of lease

-Equipment 3 to 11 years

-Furniture, fixtures and computers 3 to 9 years
+Asset Rate Buildings Leasehold improvements Equipment Furniture, fixtures and computers 30 years Term of lease 3 to 11 years 3 to 9 years

 Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 No assets have been deemed to be impaired at December 31, 2010 and 2009.